5 from 27 votes

 I wouldn't prepare the cake further than 30-45 minutes out from serving.
 It tends to get rubbery as it sits.
 However, you can make the batter in larger batches and refrigerate for up to 48 hours if needed.

-oreo mug cake topped with whipped cream.
+oreo mug cake covered in whipped cream.

 Oreo Mug Cake